An Hour-Long Ride

 He said that he never went to school but he ensured that his children got good education.
 He explained that he learnt most of the things he was discussing, including Hindi and English, from his children.
 He said that he learnt through experience that time is very precious and it should not be wasted.

-Finally, he explained to why he was talking so much.
-He gave two reasons:
+Finally, he explained why he was talking so much.
+He offered two reasons:

 - To beat the boredom.

 - God resides where good ideas are discussed.